dodopok/dodopok/README.md

 ### Hi, I am Douglas Araujo! 👋
 =========================================================================================================

-I live in Vitoria, on the beautiful state of Espirito Santo.
+I live in São Paulo, on the beautiful state of - also - São Paulo.
 I love programming and coffee.
 Like, for real.

-- ✨ Currently, I'm working remotely at a **company called Add**.
+- ✨ Currently, I'm working remotely at a **company called .add**.
 - 🎬 I also have a YouTube channel called **Teologueiros**, where we talk about Theology in a modern and approachable way.

 Skills